-

 What are your countries legal definitions of “artificial intelligence”?

 Artificial intelligence (AI) has been defined in 15 U.S.C. § 9401(3) as “a machine-based system that can, for a given set of human-defined objectives, make predictions, recommendations, or decisions influencing real or virtual environments.
 Artificial intelligence systems use machine- and human-based inputs to perceive real and virtual environments; abstract such perceptions into models through analysis in an automated manner; and use model inference to formulate options for information or action.”
 This definition was a part of the National Artificial Intelligence Initiative Act of 2020 and has been used and referenced (sometimes with context-specific additions) in other proposals, laws, and executive orders since then, including the 2023 Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence.
 Apart from implementation of the National Artificial Intelligence Initiative Act (and other laws that expressly adopt this definition), the definition is not necessarily binding on courts or intellectual property offices like the U.S. Patent and Trademark Office.
-This definition is similar to the OECD definition that is often used in laws in other countries.
+This definition is similar to the definition used by the Organisation for Economic Co-operation and Development that is often used in laws in other countries.

 -

 Has your country developed a national strategy for artificial intelligence?
+If so, has there been any progress in its implementation?
+Are there plans for updates or revisions?

 -